 In my quest for resources to help me cultivate a non-striving attitude, I stumbled upon an amazing guided meditation by Dr. Julien Lacaille on the Insight Timer app.
 This practice is all about leaning back into the present moment, rather than constantly leaning forward into the future, and relating to yourself in a more accepting way.
 If you've been finding yourself gripping onto control, pushing forward and stuck in a state of doing, you might find this meditation helps you to slow down and unwind a little.
 You can find Dr. Julien Lacaille's guided meditation here.

-Even though it took a serious bout of striving to get there, I'm proud to say that my Connect to Calm online course will officially launch tomorrow.
+Even though it took a serious bout of striving to get there, I'm proud to say that my Learn to Meditate online course will officially launch tomorrow.
 If you're interested in checking out what I've been working on over the past few months, you might like to take my free sample class on Setting Your Foundations here.
 And if you'd like the take the course yourself or know someone who might be interested, use the promo code BECALM at the checkout to receive a 15% discount.

 I'd love to hear your feedback, thoughts and insights, so please don't hesitate to get in touch.